 km18.9: Oct 2008—piste cut with 1.5m trench (photo by Andy Shortridge)

-...but we went offroad to the left here (May 2010 pic looking in other direction)... harder than it looks
+...instead we went offroad to the left here (May 2010 pic looking in other direction)... much, much harder than it looks

 km20: Barry Geasley giving advice to those 'taking the high road' (photo by Andy Shortridge)